Rafnuss/GeoPressureTemplate/README.md

 |  `5-3-wind-graph_analyse.R` |  [5.
 Wind graph - Outputs](https://raphaelnussbaumer.com/GeoPressureManual/wind-graph.html#compute-the-transition-probability-1) |
 |  `99-combined.R` |  Run all steps for multiple tracks. |

-In order to keep your code clean, we isolate all the key paramters used in all functions in the `gpr_setting.xlsx` spreadsheet located in the `data/` folder.
-You can adjust these parameters seperatly for each track or add any informations on your individuals bird that might be useful for your analysis.
+In order to keep your code clean, we isolate all the key parameters used in all functions in the `gpr_setting.xlsx` spreadsheet located in the `data/` folder.
+You can adjust these parameters separately for each track or add any information on your individuals bird that might be useful for your analysis.

 <details>
   <summary>Click to see explanations on the parameters of <code>gpr_setting.xlsx</code></summary>